-CSET Award This program awards $500 per academic year to students who are admissible to GCU and enroll in one of the university computer science, information technology, computer programming or engineering programs.
-If applicant don’t have a computer, applicant can use one at their library or Student Financial Service’s computer lab.
-Wright State UniversityCollege of Engineering and Computer Science.
-The College of Engineering and Computer Science also has a variety of scholarships exclusively for students entering the university programs.
-A Sample of Available Engineering and Computer Science Scholarships.
-James Sharon Brandeberry Engineering and Computer Science Scholarship $500.
+CSET Award (programmatic awards for computer science, information technology, computer programming and engineering majors) This program awards $500 per academic year to students who are admissible to GCU and enroll in one of our computer science, information technology, computer programming or engineering programs.
+The grant is part of the National Science Foundation Scholarship in Science, Technology, Engineering and Mathematics (S-STEM) project, which aims to increase the STEM workforce by recruiting and supporting academically talented, low-income students through degree completion, and partnering with employers to facilitate job placement.
 All scholarships require that applicant be enrolled in Electrical Engineering or Computer Engineering at Montana State University, normally be registered for a minimum of 15 credits, and maintain a semester GPA of at least 3.0 to be eligible for the scholarship the following semester.

 In addition to the MSU Achievement Award scholarships awarded automatically, the College of Engineering and the ECE Department offer scholarships to qualified applicants on a competitive basis.
 All scholarships require that applicant be enrolled in Electrical Engineering or Computer Engineering at Montana State University, normally be registered for a minimum of 15 credits, and maintain a semester GPA of at least 3.0 to be eligible for the scholarship the following semester.
 Please file the FAFSA form as soon as possible, prior to February 1, and be sure to check the need-based scholarship box on the College of Engineering Scholarship Application form.